dask/dask-jobqueue/docs/index.rst

 because dask-jobqueue submits many small jobs rather than a single large one workers are often able to start relatively quickly.
 This will depend on the state of your cluster's job queue though.

+When the cluster object goes away, either because you delete it or because you close your Python program, it will send a signal to the workers to shut down.
+If for some reason this signal does not get through then workers will kill themselves after 60 seconds of waiting for a non-existent scheduler.